Selective Output Smoothing Regularization: Regularize Neural Networks by Softening Output Distributions: Our Method

+\textbf{Formulation. }Here we describe the Selective Output Smoothing Regularization algorithm in detail.
 Consider a typical image classification setting where we have a training dataset consisting of tuples of images and labels $(x,y)\in X\times Y$ and we are interested in optimizing a network to generalize to unseen data.
 The goal of SOSR is to force the network to assign the same logits to incorrect classes for over-confident samples.
 To do that, we first generate a copy of the output $O$ as the desired output $\tilde{O}$.
 Then we convert the output into normalized probabilities with softmax function.
 For each training example $x$ in the output $O$, if its maximum normalized probability is greater than a given threshold $P$ and corresponding to the ground-truth label, it will be considered over-confident.
 For each over-confident sample, we modify its copy in the desired output $\tilde{O}$ by changing its unexpected logits to their mean values.
-Finally, we add the mean squared error loss between the original output $O$ and the desired output $\tilde{O}$ to the cross-entropy loss with weight $\beta$, so that
+Finally, we add the mean squared error loss between the original output $O$ and the desired output $\tilde{O}$ to the cross-entropy loss $L_{CE}$ with weight $\beta$, so that